Manavraj-0/gemini_rag_api/README.md

 ## 🎯 Overview

 This project implements a RAG system that answers questions about custom documents using natural language.
 It retrieves relevant context from your documents before generating answers, ensuring responses are accurate and grounded in your data.

-**Built for the WebMob Technologies AI/ML Developer Trainee position**

 ### What is RAG?